 - The completion of a minimum of 12 hours of paid nursing-related services AND the completion of a minimum of 12 hours of training within the preceding 24-month certification period.

 Lapsed Nurse Aide Certificate in South Dakota

 Candidates who fail to meet the training and employment requirements for certification renewal must retake and pass the competency evaluation for their certificate to be reinstated.
 The same applies for candidates whose certificate has lapsed for longer than 90 days.
 Exceptions may be granted for nurse aides called to active military service.

 Certification by Endorsement for Out-of-state CNAs

-Nurse aides who maintain an active and in good standing certificate in another state may acquire certification in the state of South Dakota if they meet the eligibility criteria.
+Nurse aides who maintain an active and in good standing certificate in another state may acquire certification in the South Dakota CNA registry if they meet the eligibility criteria.
 They must fill out the first part of a certification by endorsement application form and send it out along with the second part to the registry of the state of initial certification.
 The respective registry will have to fill out the second part of the form and mail it to the SK Board of Nursing.
 Fees may apply.